Rolex Submariner: Later models

 At the 2012 BaselWorld watch show, an updated steel Submariner No-Date ref 114060 was introduced.
-It replaced the 14060M, with the newer "Super Case" with wider lug end shoulders, enlarged crown guards, and other preceeding Date model updates like enlarged "Chromalight" hour markers and broader hands for increased visibility, ceramic bezel inlay, blue Parachrom hairspring and bracelet with solely solid links featuring ceramic axle sleeves to prevent premature wear or bracelet stretch and a "Glidelock" extension system allowing for up to 20.0 mm of total adjustment in 2.0 mm increments without the use of any tools.
+It replaced the 14060M, with the newer "Super Case" with wider lug end shoulders, enlarged crown guards, and other preceding Date model updates like enlarged "Chromalight" hour markers and broader hands for increased visibility, ceramic bezel inlay, blue Parachrom hairspring and bracelet with solely solid links featuring ceramic axle sleeves to prevent premature wear or bracelet stretch and a "Glidelock" extension system allowing for up to 20.0 mm of total adjustment in 2.0 mm increments without the use of any tools.

-The Rolex Submariner watch case has a diameter of 40.0 mm and a thickness of 13.0 mm (crystal thickness 2.0 mm), and the case and bracelet weigh 155 g.
+The Rolex Submariner "Super Case" has a diameter of 40.0 mm and a thickness of 13.0 mm (crystal thickness 2.0 mm), and the case and bracelet weigh 155 g.

 At the year 2020 Rolex retired the chunky looking "Super Case" by introducing a slightly enlarged watch case styled more to pre-"Super Case" slimmer looking Submariner models which has a depending on the source a 40.5 or 41.0 mm diameter, a thickness of 12.3 mm and an anti-reflective coating applied on the inner side of the crystal.
 Like the watch case, the lug width has also been enlarged to 21.0 mm.

 The No-Date model features a caliber 3230 movement and the Date model features a caliber 3235 movement.
 Both are COSC certified.

-Usage of special version
+Since the 2020 changes to the Rolex Submariner, the watch has remained virtually the same.
+The current line is based around the Reference 126610LN, which expanded the line’s power reserve to about 70 hours.

+Special edition models

+Military

+In 1971, the Royal Navy ordered a military version of the Submariner, the Ref.
+A/6538, which featured fixed-lugs, and a raised and larger bezel.
+Further references including the Ref.
+5513 and 5517 were later issued with broadsword style hands, and fully-graduated bezels.
+Collectively, they are colloquially referred to as 'Milsubs'.

+In 1975, the South African Army used factory-modified versions of the Ref.
+5513 in the country's intervention in the Angolan Civil War in 1975, known as Operation Savannah, with a black coating on the case to minimise reflections from the sun.

+COMEX

 From 1970 onwards, the French diving company COMEX received a special version of Rolex Submariner 5513 featuring a helium release valve for their saturation divers.
 This version of the Submariner was based on the Sea Dweller designed for the needs of professional divers working at great depths and not the other way around as often claimed.
 In 1974, the first double-signed dials featuring the Comex logo were introduced followed by changing the reference number to 5514, thus creating an exclusive reference for Comex.
-These watches were never available to the public.
+These 200 meters (660 feet) depth rated watches were never available to the public and did not feature a date function like the Sea-Dweller watches.